-Naps during the day are important to lessen fatigue especially when you have trouble sleeping during the night.
-Try dozing off for 20 to 30 minutes and set the alarm to make sure you don’t sleep in.
+Naps during the day are essential to lessen fatigue, especially when you have trouble sleeping during the night.
+Try dozing off for 20 to 30 minutes and set the alarm to make sure you don’t sleep longer.

-When you take long naps, you’re more likely to feel exhausted and you’ll find it extremely difficult to sleep when your bedtime comes.
+When you take long naps, you’re more likely to feel exhausted, and you’ll find it extremely difficult to sleep when your bedtime comes at night.

 3. Exercise during the day.

-When you are active during the day, you are more likely to get sounder sleep compared to when you just lay on your couch.
-Although exercising can be challenging during pregnancy, walking is actually a good way to help improve one’s blood circulation.
+When you are active during the day, you are more likely to get sounder sleep than when you just lay on your couch.
+Although exercising can be challenging during pregnancy, walking is an excellent way to improve blood circulation.

 Furthermore, walking exercise is also proven to help minimize leg cramps among pregnant women.

 Aside from caffeine, other foods can affect your sleep during pregnancy.
 If you noticed that your baby reacts to certain foods by becoming more lively, you should avoid taking those foods for dinner.

 On the other hand, spicy foods can also increase the risk of heartburn.
 Therefore you should avoid it as you might feel extremely uncomfortable.

 Pregnant women typically have a higher body temperature.
 The boiling feel is another significant factor in why most pregnant women have a hard time falling asleep.
 The best solution for this is to lower down the temperature in the room.

 Drinking fluids frequently during the daytime is essential for pregnant women.
 However, you must cut it back during the night if you don’t want late-night bathroom trips to disturb your sleep.